 Please review the information and include, as appropriate, in your financial documents.

 Who to contact for more information

-After you review this Employer Notice, contact your Employer Outreach representative with questions or comments at 1-888-400-0965 or via the Internet at employeroutreach@opers.org.
+After you review this Employer Notice, contact Employer Outreach with questions or comments at 1-888-400-0965 or by email at employeroutreach@opers.org.